-Last month, the CVSA announced that it decided to postpone this year’s event, which was previously scheduled for May 5-7.
+In March 2020, the CVSA announced that it decided to postpone the event, which was previously scheduled for May 5-7, 2020.

 “As we urgently respond to this time-sensitive crisis, we must remain diligent and committed to ensuring that the commercial motor vehicles and drivers providing essential goods and services to our communities are following motor carrier safety regulations,” said CVSA President Sgt.
 John Samis with the Delaware State Police.
 “Safety doesn’t take a break.
 It is always our top priority.”

 Along with postponing the event, the CVSA has hosted multiple webinars to provide guidance on how to navigate roadside inspections during the COVID-19 outbreak.
 In addition to common social distancing guidelines, such as regular handwashing and staying six feet apart from others, the CVSA recommends that inspectors and drivers do the following:

 - Limit contact with drivers staying in their vehicle and inspectors not entering the vehicle’s cab

 - Do not have drivers sign inspection reports, and inspectors should only use their pens when filling out reports